-The Plan includes a qualified automatic contribution arrangement, pursuant to which all newly eligible employees are enrolled automatically with a 3% taxdeferred contribution rate, unless the employee elects otherwise.
+Newly hired, eligible employees are enrolled automatically with a 2% tax-deferred contribution rate.
 These contributions are invested in the Plan's default investment option.
 Employees may opt out of the automatic enrollment, stop contributions, modify their contribution rate, or change investment elections at any time.
-Starting the first year after a participant is automatically enrolled in the Plan, the participant's tax-deferred contribution rate is automatically increased by 1% annually, up to a maximum of 6%.
+Employees hired under certain collective bargaining agreements after December 31, 2010 will have their tax-deferred contribution rate automatically increased by 1% annually, up to a maximum of 6%, starting with the first year after they are automatically enrolled in the Plan.
 This occurs with the first payroll period in April of each year, and participants may decline these rate increases or elect a different rate.